MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/sharing-and-collaboration/Set-MailPublicFolder.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Set-MailPublicFolder cmdlet to configure the mail-related settings of mail-enabled public folders.
-If you want to configure basic settings that aren't mail related, use the Set-PublicFolder cmdlet.
+If you want to configure basic settings that aren't mail-related, use the Set-PublicFolder cmdlet.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

+#### Note:
+Be aware that settings that are made on the public folders mailbox might interfere with existing settings on the public folder that is contained in the mailbox (MailPublicFolder).

 ## SYNTAX